Astronomy and Cosmology (MSc)

 Education at a world class research institute

 Leiden Observatory has a strong international reputation and is widely known to turn out masters and doctoral students of the highest quality.
-Students are trained by world-renowned astronomers including Spinoza prize winners Prof. Ewine van Dishoeck, Prof. Marijn Franx and Prof. Xander Tielens, European Research Council (ERC) grant holders Prof. Ignas Snellen and Prof. Huub Röttgering and NWO-Vici grant holders Prof. Joop Schaye and Prof. Henk Hoekstra.
+Students are trained by world-renowned astronomers including Kavli and Spinoza prize winner Prof. Ewine van Dishoeck, further Spinoza prize winners Prof. Marijn Franx and Prof. Xander Tielens, European Research Council (ERC) grant holders Prof. Ignas Snellen and Prof. Huub Röttgering and NWO-Vici grant holders Prof. Joop Schaye and Prof. Henk Hoekstra.
 Therefore, you can expect research at the cutting edge of modern astronomy as an integral part of the Astronomy master’s programme.

 Strong skill set

 During the programme, you learn to perform academically sound research and evaluate scientific information independently and critically.
 Without exception, you actively participate in current research within the institute and are individually supervised by our international scientific staff.
 Students with a Leiden degree in Astronomy become strong communicators and collaborators and can easily operate in an international setting.
 You will acquire extensive astronomical research experience and highly advanced analytical and problem solving skills.